-The Corps is also proposing a current “immediate need” maintenance dredging action, consistent with the PSMP, to re-establish certain areas of the federal navigation channel to congressionally authorized dimensions of 14 feet deep by 250 feet wide at minimum operating pool (MOP).
-Maintenance dredging in the lower Snake River navigation channel last occurred in the winter of 2005-2006.
-The Corps proposes to perform the dredging during the first available winter “in-water work window,” Dec.
-15 to Feb.
-28, contingent upon signing of a record of decision (ROD) for the PSMP.
+The second signed ROD was for a current “immediate need” action (dredging) to re-establish two areas of the federal navigation channel—1) the navigation lock approach at Ice Harbor Dam and 2) at the confluence of the Snake and Clearwater rivers--to congressionally authorized dimensions of 14 feet deep by 250 feet wide at minimum operating pool (MOP).
+Maintenance dredging last occurred in the lower Snake River navigation channel in the winter of 2005-2006.

-The Corps proposes to perform maintenance dredging activities at two locations: 1) the downstream navigation lock approach at Ice Harbor Dam, and 2) the confluence of the Snake and Clearwater rivers in Lower Granite reservoir.
-The Corps proposes to use the dredged material to create shallow-water habitat for juvenile salmon at Snake River mile 116, just upstream of Knoxway Canyon and 23 miles downstream of Clarkston.
+The Corps plans to perform federal navigation channel maintenance dredging activities at two locations: 1) the downstream navigation lock approach at Ice Harbor Dam, and 2) the confluence of the Snake and Clearwater rivers in Lower Granite reservoir.
+The Corps plans to use the dredged material to create shallow-water habitat for juvenile salmon at Snake River mile 116, just upstream of Knoxway Canyon and 23 miles downstream of Clarkston.

-PSMP EIS documents are available in electronic form via the links on the right side of this page.
+PSMP Final EIS documents and related documents are available in electronic form via the links on the right side of this page.
 Note Draft EIS Appendix H is now incorporated with Final EIS Appendix L (CWA Section 404(b)(1) Evaluation).